Common vs. Preferred Stock Structures and Rights

 Participating Preferred

-Rare in public markets: Participating preferred appears mainly in venture capital term sheets, not publicly traded securities.
-It gives preferred holders both downside protection and upside participation.
+After receiving the stated dividend, participating preferred also shares in additional dividends alongside common shareholders.
+This type appears mainly in venture capital term sheets, not publicly traded securities, because it gives preferred holders both downside protection and upside participation.

 Dividend Mechanics and Priority